Are you wondering how to perform the audit of expenses?

 The thumb rule to differentiate the capital vs. revenue expenses is –

-Ask the question yourself– Will the expenses under audit distorts the profit and loss statement if it’s charged off as expenses in the current year?
+Ask yourself: Will the expenses under audit distort the profit and loss statement if they’re charged off as expenses in the current year?

-This rule can be helpful, especially where there is no such entity policy.
+This rule can be helpful, primarily when no such entity policy exists.
 We can correlate this with the concept of deferred revenue expenditure.

 Analytical procedures are nothing but analyzing the data, either financial or non-financial.

-In General, Auditors arrive at expected numbers and compares that with the current year’s data.
+In General, Auditors arrive at expected numbers and compare them with the current year’s data.
 Let’s understand this with an example.

-Assume that the Auditor is performing analytical procedures over the bad debts of the entity.
-Bad debts are correlated to the sales made.
+Assume that the Auditor is performing analytical procedures on the entity’s bad debts, which are correlated to sales.

 Average Bad Debts to Sales Ratio is (12.5%+7.4%+10.9%)/3 = 10.3%

-The audit team will apply the above-average current sales ratio to arrive at the expected bad debts number for the current year.
+The audit team will apply the above-average current sales ratio to arrive at the expected bad debt number for the current year.

 Estimated Bad debts = $134M*10.3%